-Private Dog Training &
+Private Dog Training and

 Passionate.
 Professional.
 Positive.